madalinpopa/ubuntu-server-automation/README.md

 If the playbook runs successfully, PgAdmin will be installed and configured in a Docker container on your VPS.

-Now, we want to access the PgAdmin interface using.
+Now, we want to access the PgAdmin web interface.
 To do this, we need to configure Caddy to act as a reverse proxy for the PgAdmin container.

 1. Update the `Caddyfile.j2` template file to include a reverse proxy configuration for PgAdmin: